-PARTICIPATE BEFORE THE MEETING by emailing TrafficCommission@TorranceCA.Gov and write "Public Comment" in the subject line.
-In the body of the email include the item number and/or title of the item with your comments.
+PARTICIPATE BEFORE THE MEETING by emailing TrafficCommission@TorranceCA.Gov by 2:00 p.m. on the day of the meeting.
+Write "Public Comment" in the subject line and in the body of the email include the item number and/or title of the item with your comments.